 By Ashlee Sjogren, Reprinted from Youth-Nex Highlights: Engaging students in out-of-school spaces is critical to supporting the whole student.
 Peers, families, program content, and a fun environment all serve as sources of engagement that programs can optimize on.
 However, both interpersonal tensions and repetition of content can be reasons that middle school students decide not […]

-By Stell Simonton, Youth Today Although more and more people are getting vaccinated, program organizers are still concerned about what safety precautions they should take.
+Featured Article by Stell Simonton, Youth Today Although more and more people are getting vaccinated, program organizers are still concerned about what safety precautions they should take.
 In this article, Stell Simpson shares some of the strategies summer programs across the country are planning to use to reduce the risk of COVID-19.
-To access the resource, please […]
+To access the […]

 Research shows that high-intensity tutoring is the most effective method to help students who have fallen behind.
 Here, a trained Saga Education tutor works daily in a group of no more than two students and coordinates closely with classroom teachers.
 By Stell Simonton, Reprinted from Youth Today In the coming months, after-school and summer learning […]

 By Zakia Redd, Kristine Andrews, and Fadumo M. Abdi, Child Trends The following is an executive summary of a longer brief, which is available here.
 Youth development program practitioners, policymakers, and funders are increasingly interested in how out-of-school time (OST) programs can effectively reach and engage diverse populations of young people.
 Indeed, research indicates that […]